Sociology (SOC)

 SOC 2033.
 Introduction to Health and Social Services Professions.
 (3-0) 3 Credit Hours.

 This course introduces students to the health and social services professions.
 Students will explore career opportunities and develop professional skills.
-In considering the delivery of health care and social services across society, several bureaucratic and organizational perspectives are examined with an awareness regarding cultural diversity and ethics.
-Service delivery systems are introduced and classified according to sub-populations being served by the professional and inter-professional teams.
-Major characteristics of the U.S. health care system are introduced and integrated as the student explores issues that influence professional practice.
-Different career options are explored utilizing assessment tools and reflective writing to identify the knowledge, skills, educational requirements, and potential compensation of various career opportunities.
-Students develop career planning skills while creating a professional portfolio for volunteer opportunities, internships, and employment.
-Course fees: LRHC $10; STHC $18.
+In considering the delivery of health care and social services across society, several perspectives are examined.
+Major characteristics of the U.S. healthcare system are introduced as students explore issues that influence professional practice.
+Different career options are explored as we consider the knowledge, skills, educational requirements, and potential compensation of various career opportunities.
+Students develop career planning skills while creating a professional resume for volunteer opportunities, internships, and employment.
+Course Fee: LRHC $10; STHC $18.

 SOC 2063.
 Special Topics in Sociology.
 (3-0) 3 Credit Hours.